Skip to main content

 • You've told your employer you're ill within their reporting deadline (or within 7 days if no policy exists)

-SSP does not apply to: self-employed people, those earning under £123/week, those who've already had 28 weeks of SSP in the last 3 years from the same employer (must wait 8 weeks before a new period begins), or those who are in legal custody.
+SSP does not apply to: self-employed people, those who've already had 28 weeks of SSP in the last 3 years from the same employer (must wait 8 weeks before a new period begins), or those who are in legal custody.

 How much is SSP and how long does it last?

-SSP is £116.75 per week (2024/25).
+SSP is £123.25 per week (2026/27) or 80% of average weekly earnings, whichever is lower.
 It is paid by your employer for up to 28 weeks of absence in any one period of incapacity for work.

 Fit notes (sick notes) and your obligations